jaredpar/basic-generators/README.md

 | InvariantCultureIgnoreCase | Uses `InvariantCultureIgnoreCase` comparer.
 Only applicable on `string` types |
 | Sequence | Compare the sequence of elements.
 The type in question must have a `SequenceEquals` extension method |

-Any field or property that has a `get` and a `set / init` member will be considered for equality.
+The generator will consider any field for equality or properties that have a `get` and a `set / init` accessor.